-I was deep in the woods at this point and the trees were casting a cold shadow over the ground.
+I was deep in the woods and the trees were casting a cold shadow over the ground.

 I was wondering if it was time to turn back as my stroll was turning into something far more strenuous than I had planned.

 Still, I kept on for I felt something inside of me wanting to push forward.
-I squeezed past a couple of huddled trees, but then had to free my foot from the entangled nettles I stepped into.
+I squeezed past a couple of huddled trees, but then had to free my foot from a tangle of nettles.
 My attention distracted for a moment while I freed myself and also kept my balance with one hand firmly placed against the damp bark of a tree.

-Laying in the ground, the hands of time had covered it in moss.
-Hidden away from civilisation it looked as though it had not been touched for over a hundred years.
+Laying in the ground the hands of time had covered it in moss, and hidden away from civilisation it looked as though it had not been touched for over a hundred years.
 An old stone trough or even an ancient grave I thought to myself?

-The structure did not rise more than a foot from the ground and where it was not covered in moss there were flakes of stone peeling away after years of rain, damp and cold that had kept it company.
+The structure rose a foot from the ground and where it was not covered in moss there were flakes of stone peeling away after years of rain, damp and cold.

 I approached, carefully stepping one foot over the other, but the sound of a twig breaking under my foot forced me to freeze.
 Why it should force me to do this, I cannot say for I was not hiding or in danger, but a sense of fear had come over me.